Book Review: Clock Dance

 Anne Tyler’s first two books are If Morning Ever Comes (1964) and The Tin Can Tree (1965).
 These two books showed her ability to render emotionally complex characters with impressive detail.

 By the time of her ninth book, Dinner at the Homesick Restaurant (1982), Tyler was a bona fide literary star.
-Her widely praised follow-up novel, The Accidental Tourist (1985), was made into a 1988 feature film, starring William Hurt and Geena Davis.
+Her widely praised follow-up novel, The Accidental Tourist (1985), was adapted into a 1988 film starring William Hurt and Geena Davis.